Bilwi (Nicaragua) (AFP) -

 The government said it had evacuated 20,000 people from the coast to shelters inland.

-The governments in Nicaragua, with more than six million people, and neighboring Honduras, with more than nine million, had warned populations in the path of the hurricane to prepare as best they can.
+The governments in Nicaragua, with more than six million people, and neighboring Honduras, with more than nine million, have warned populations in the path of the hurricane to prepare as best they can.

 In Honduras, a small girl died when a house collapsed in the El Carmen slum in northern San Pedro Sula, the country's second largest city, where Eta caused flooding that forced hundreds of people to evacuate their homes, relief agencies said.